iamroshel/git-github-getting-code-from-github/README.md

 you forked from.
 Someone in that organization will (hopefully) review your pull request and decide whether to _merge_ it in to the official repo.
 You will learn more about pull requests and merging a bit later in this module.

+## Check for Understanding

+Before moving on to the next lesson, check for your understanding of this material by answering the following questions in your own words:

+- What are 3 things using GitHub enables you to do?
+- Under what circumstances might you fork a repo before cloning it to your local machine?

 ## Conclusion